openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_openvino.md

 ## Benchmark Performance Results

-Below benchmark performance results are based on testing as of March 17, 2022.
+Benchmark performance results below are based on testing as of March 17, 2022.
 They may not reflect all publicly available updates at the time of testing.
 <!-- See configuration disclosure for details.
 No product can be absolutely secure. -->
 Performance varies by use, configuration and other factors about which you can learn more [here](https://www.intel.com/PerformanceIndex).
 Used Intel optimizations (for Intel® compilers or other products) may not optimize to the same degree for non-Intel products.